ManuelRausch/StatConfR/README.md

-After obtaining model fits, it is strongly recommended to visualize the prediction implied by the best fitting sets of parameters and to compare the prediction with the actual data.
+After obtaining model fits, it is strongly recommended to visualize the prediction implied by the best fitting sets of parameters and to compare the prediction with the actual data (Palminteri et al., 2017).
 The best way to visualize the data is highly specific to the data set and research question, which is why `statConfR` does not come with its own visualization tools.
-This being said, here is an example for how a visualization could look like:
+This being said, here is an example for how a visualization of model fit could look like:

 <!-- Stuff where only the code should be shown and executed, but do not show R yapping  -->